Syntax-Err0r/Syntax-Err0r.github.io/docs/Silently_Install_Chrome_Extension.md

 ### Caveats

 - I hardcoded some things and I purposefully made some "opsec mistakes"
+- 'Secure Preferences' arent always in use, it could be the "Preferences" file

 ### Detections

-- Edits on the "Secure Preferences" file not by Chrome processes (credit to waldo-IRC on this idea)
+- Edits on the "Secure Preferences" or "Preferences" file not by Chrome processes (credit to waldo-IRC on this idea)
 - Identify anomalous chrome extension file locations
 - Low prevalence extensions